jjvanzon/Circular-Language-Spec/constructs-drafts/encircle-language-summary.md

 Computer Language,
 2008-08-06

-In the end, you are going to have to summarize the coding concepts and diagram syntax.
+In the end, a summary / cheat sheet might be made of the coding concepts and diagram syntax.

-How about you only give the diagram syntax, if the coding concept actually has its own syntax, not when the diagram expression just functions a clarification of the concept.
-Then you have all the syntaxes in a list, and you can distinguish derived concepts and uses of a concept from the main concepts, that actually introduce syntax rules.
+How about only giving the diagram syntax, if the coding concept actually has its own syntax, not when the diagram expression just functions a clarification of the concept.
+That would sum up all the syntaxes in a list, and then derived concepts and uses of a concept might be distinguished from the main concepts, that would actually introduce syntax rules.

 JJ